trepmal/mini-loops/readme.txt

 == Changelog ==

+= Version 1.0 =
+* New: Exclude sticky posts option
+* New: Get posts from first current category (if single)

 = Version 0.9 =
 * Fix: Prevents error from being displayed if image can't be resized
 * New: Improved support for multisite use